leanprover/lean4/doc/make/index.md

   to the location of `src/Init` manually in this case.
 * Changes in the frontend or compiler do not immediately affect the stdlib because of the staged build until stage0 is updated by making the `update-stage0` target, after which the stdlib can be updated appropriately if necessary.
+Alternatively, the `bin_lean_stage2` target can be used to build a binary `bin/lean_stage2` from stage1 without updating stage0.
+The build is done in a separate directory (`<build>/stage2`) and has a Makefile dependency on the stage1 binary, which in practice means that *any* change in `src/` leads to a complete rebuild of stage2.
+Finally, the `check-stage3` target analogously builds a stage3 binary from stage2 and checks that they are bitwise equal (which they should always be given a deterministic build).

 Troubleshooting
 ---------------